MohdZaid259/Blogger/README.md

 why file upload when we've post upload use of htmlFor ??
 <form onSubmit={()=>handleSubmit(submit)}> why not like this
+sender compo or receiver compo dono me destructure krna hota h ki sirf ek me? input compo have forward-ref but useRef is used nowhere

 - Changes :-
 external component library